browserengineering/book/book/intro.md

 by some other protocol, or HTML by its successor.
 Certainly all of these technologies have been through many versions, but the web has stayed the web.

-The key thing to understanding about this history is that it's not over.
-The grand experiment continues, and by studying web browsers you have the chance to contribute and to shape the future of the web.
+The key thing to understand is this grand experiment is [not over](change.md).
+The essense of the web will stay, but by studying web browsers you have the chance to contribute and to shape the its future.

 Real browser codebases
 ======================

-Some time during my first few months of working on Chrome, I came across the code implementing the [`<br>`][br-tag] tag---look at that, the good-old `<br>` tag that I’ve used many times to insert newlines into web pages!
+So let me tell you what it's like to contribute.
+Some time during my first few months of working on Chrome, I came across the code implementing the [`<br>`][br-tag] tag---look at that, the good-old `<br>` tag, which I’ve used many times to insert newlines into web pages!
 And the implementation turns out to be barely any code at all, both in Chrome and in this book's simple browser.

 [br-tag]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br

-But a browser with the features, speed, security, and reliability of today’s top browsers---_wow_. _Thousands_ of person-years of effort have gone into the browser you use today; keeping a browser competitive is a lot of work.
-Not only is there the inherent cost of maintaining a large and complex codebase; there is also the constant pressure to do more---to add more features, to improve performance, to keep up with the "web ecosystem"---for the thousands of businesses, millions of developers, and billions of users on the web.
+But Chrome as a whole---its features, speed, security, reliability---_wow_.
+_Thousands_ of person-years went into it.
+There is a constant pressure to do more---to add more features, to improve performance, to keep up with the "web ecosystem"---for the thousands of businesses, millions of developers,[^developers] and billions of users on the web.

-Every browser has thousands of unfixed bugs, from the smallest of mistakes to myriad mix ups and mismatches.
-Every browser has a complicated set of optimizations to squeeze out that last bit of performance.
-Every browser requires painstaking work to continuously refactor the code to reduce its complexity, often through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.
+[^developers]: I usually prefer “engineer”---hence the title of this book---but “developer” or “web developer” is much more common on the web.
+One important reason is that anyone can build a web page---not just trained software engineers and computer scientists.
+“Web developer” also is more inclusive of additional, critical roles like designers, authors, editors, and photographers.
+A web developer is anyone who makes web pages, regardless of how.

-Working on such a codebase is often daunting.
-For one thing, there is the weighty history of each browser.
+Working on such a codebase can feel daunting.
 It’s not uncommon to find lines of code last touched 15 years ago by someone who you’ve never met; or even after years of working discover files and code that you didn’t even know existed; or see lines of code that don’t look necessary, yet seem to do something important.
 How do I learn what that 15-year-old code does?
 Does that code I just discovered matter at all?
 Can I delete those lines of code, or are they there for a reason?

+What's amazing is that, despite the scale and the pace and the complexity, there is still room to contribute.
+Every browser has thousands of unfixed bugs, from the smallest of mistakes to myriad mix ups and mismatches.
+Every browser is endlessly tuned and optimized to squeeze out that last bit of performance.
+Every browser requires painstaking work to continuously refactor the code to reduce its complexity, often through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.
+And all of that work continues today.

 [^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---the function call or branching overhead---has an unacceptable performance cost.

-These questions are common to all complex codebases.
-But what makes a browser different is that there is often an _urgency to fix_ them.
+What makes a browser different from most massive code bases is their _urgency_.
 Browsers are nearly as old as any “legacy” codebase, but are _not_ legacy, not abandoned or half-deprecated, not slated for replacement.
 On the contrary, they are vital to the world’s economy.
+Browser engineers must therefore fix and improve rather than abandon and replace.
 And since the character of the web itself is highly decentralized, the use cases met by browsers are to a significant extent _not determined_ by the companies “owning” or “controlling” a particular browser.
-Other people, for example web developers, contribute ideas and proposals that end up implemented inside browsers.
-Browser engineers must therefore fix and improve rather than abandon and replace.
+Other people---you---can contribute ideas and proposals and implementations.

-What's amazing is that, despite the scale and the pace and the complexity, there is still room to contribute.
-Every browser today is open-source, which shares the burden of maintenance and feature development across the whole community of web developers.
+Every browser today is open-source, which opens its implementation up to the whole community of web developers.
 Browsers evolve like giant R&D projects, where new ideas are constantly being proposed and tested out.
 As you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and are implemented by other browsers.
-That means that every web browser is open to contributions---whether fixing bugs or proposing new features or implement promising techniques.

-And it's worth taking this opportunity, because working on web browsers is fun.
+And it's worth contributing, because working on web browsers is a lot of fun.

 The software patterns
 =====================